deepakr2k1/Instant-Bot/README.md

 <h2> Instant-Bot </h2>
 <h4>GUI Automation Application</h4>
-A desktop application to take control on keyboard &amp;amp; mouse to finish repetitive tasks
+A desktop application to take control on keyboard & mouse to finish repetitive tasks

 <h4>How to get this application in your PC?</h4>